Marchmont: Notable buildings

 The Warrender Baths building in Thirlestane Road, was opened in 1887 on land donated by Sir George Warrender.
 It houses a swimming pool and a fitness complex.
 It is noted for its neo-Jacobean frontage, its mosaic tiling and its old-fashioned poolside changing facilities.
 The building is a Category B listed building.

 Marchmont St Giles Church is situated to the immediate south of the area, at the north end of Kilgraston Road.
 It has been described as one of the most prominent landmarks of south Edinburgh.
 Designed by Robert Morham, it opened in 1871, replacing a previous iron building.
+On 1 January 2026, the church merged with Reid Memorial Church and is now known as Blackford and Grange Church.

 James Gillespie's High School has occupied its present site between Lauderdale Street and Warrender Park Road since the 1960s.
 Most of the school buildings on the site were demolished in 2013 to make way for new premises which opened three years later.
 The site incorporates Sir George Warrender's original Bruntsfield House, which was refurbished as part of the building project.

+The Gillis Centre is a group of buildings in Whitehouse Loan which has been occupied by the Catholic Church in Scotland since 1834.
+It includes a former chapel, convent and seminary, and since 1993 has served as offices for the Roman Catholic Archdiocese of St Andrews and Edinburgh.
+The chapel, which was designed by James Gillespie Graham is Category A listed; other parts of the site are B-listed.
+In May 2026, the church announced plans to put the entire site up for sale later that year; the sale was expected to take about two years to complete.